Fat-tailed distribution: Applications in economics

 and the unpegging of some currencies.

 Fat tails in market return distributions also have some behavioral origins (investor excessive optimism or pessimism leading to large market moves) and are therefore studied in behavioral finance.

 In marketing, the familiar 80-20 rule frequently found (e.g. "20% of customers account for 80% of the revenue") is a manifestation of a fat tail distribution underlying the data.

-The "fat tails" are also observed in commodity markets or in the record industry, especially in phonographic markets.
+The "fat tails" are also observed in the record industry, especially in phonographic markets.
 The probability density function for logarithm of weekly record sales changes is highly leptokurtic and characterized by a narrower and larger maximum, and by a fatter tail than in the normal distribution case.
 On the other hand, this distribution has only one fat tail associated with an increase in sales due to promotion of the new records that enter the charts.